js13kGames/back-in-black/readme.md

 A mutation callback is executed when an event occurs which could alter state, and will be followed by a re-`render`.

-###### `save`

-Saves a JSON-serializable object under the given string key.

-Returns truthy when successful.

-Returns falsy and has no side effects when unsuccessful.

 ### Defined by the engine

 #### `gameName`